Oluwakemi-moyin/Retail_Data/README.md

    - Customers 16738, 16454 and 14792 contributed the least to the Overall Total Revenue for the Store for both year periods with values ( 0.0000429%,  0.0000675%,  0.0000710%) respectively.

-4. Strategic Implication
+5. Strategic Implication
-   - The Store had the highest revenue in the month of November
+   - The Store had the highest revenue in the month of November.
+   - The Store had the lowest revenue in the month of February.
+   - United Kingdom and Netherlands are the best performing regions.
+   - Customers 14646, 18102 and 17450 are the top 3 revenue generating customers.
+   - Paper Craft(Little Birdie) is the best selling product for the two year periods.
+   - Hen House is the poorest selling product for the two year periods.

 ### Conclusion
 ---
 These are my recommendations;
+1. The Store should focus on improving sales in the month of February by introducing discounts, and promos
+2. There are opportunities for expansion in these regions; Netherlands, Eire and Germany.
+3.

 ## Total Quantity Sold